LuciferLuther/LuciferLuther/README.md

   --->

 ### My name is Nader Salama, and I'm a Data Scientist & Machine Learning Engineer with a passion for solving real-world problems.

-👀 I'm interested in Data Science, Machine Learning, Artificial Intelligence (AI) & Cloud Foundation.
+👀 I'm interested in Data Science, Machine Learning, Artificial Intelligence (AI), and Cloud Foundation.

-🕵️ I believe that the best way to learn is by doing - so I'm always looking for new and interesting projects that are connected to real-world problems so that I can enhance and strengthen my knowledge and experience in these fields.
+🕵️ I believe that the best way to learn is by doing, so I'm always looking for new and interesting projects that are connected to real-world problems to enhance and strengthen my knowledge and experience in these fields.